Skip to content

 Audit Logging and Continuous Monitoring

 HIPAA requires audit controls—hardware, software, and procedural mechanisms that record and examine activity in information systems containing ePHI.
-Centralize logs in a Security Information and Event Management (SIEM) system and establish behavioral baselines so anomalies surface quickly.
+Centralize logs in a SIEM system and establish behavioral baselines so anomalies surface quickly.
 Active threat hunting in your environment helps identify attackers who have already bypassed perimeter defenses and are operating quietly inside your network—a technique increasingly standard for mid-size and larger healthcare organizations managing high volumes of patient records.
+Understanding attacker behavior through frameworks like the MITRE ATT&CK framework helps security teams prioritize detection rules that reflect real-world healthcare threat actor tactics.

 Staff Training: Closing the Human Vulnerability